varnish/Varnish-Book/varnish_book.rst

    If a health probe has marked a backend as sick, the round-robin director skip it.

    *Random* directors are seeded with either a random number or a hash key.
-   Next Section `Random directors`_ explains their commonalities and differences.
+   The next `Random directors`_ section explains their commonalities and differences.

    .. note::